 HSBC rugby quests in The Sandbox

-The Sandbox and HSBCSandbox and HSBC by The Sandbox
+Sandbox and HSBC by The Sandbox

 In March of this year HSBC became the first global bank to acquire virtual land in The Sandbox, and from October 24 to November 14 HSBC is hosting a series of six rugby quests in a virtual stadium in The Sandbox.
 This series celebrates the return of the real-world Hong Kong Sevens, an annual international rugby tournament returning for the first time since the pandemic started.